isuruwg/react-course/README.md

 This only updates the `persons` element in `state`.
 Any other elements that existed within state remain untouched.

+Refer to [resources/state-learning-card.pdf](../resources/state-learning-card.pdf) for more details.

 #### 3.4.2.2.
 Using useState() Hook for state manipulation

 Hooks were introduced starting from React 16.8.
 If our application didn't use `class App extends Component` and instead defined `app` as a function in the code below, we wouldn't have access to `state` element.
 In this case we can use `useState` Hook as shown in the file below.

 An important difference between `useState()` and `Component.state` is how they are updated. `useState()` returns an array of two elements.
 The `state` and a method to `setState`.
 However, the `setState` method overwrites everything that was in `state`.
 Therefore when we require multiple elements in state, the best practice is to use `useState` multiple times to define different elements and update them individually as shown in the code snippet below with `otherState`.

+Refer to [resources/usestate-learning-card.pdf](../resources/usestate-learning-card.pdf) for more details.

 ```javascript
 import React, { useState } from 'react';